etendosoftware/docs/docs/products/etendo-classic/user-guide/masterdata-management/business-partner-setup.md

 - **Business Partners**: In this tab, the business partner to which the Rappel applies is shown.
 Here, it is possible to select the “from date” and “to date”.
 This tab also contains a sub tab called “B. Partners Location”, where the location of the business partner is indicated.
 - **Brand**: In this tab, the brands of the products to which the Rappel applies or not can be selected.

-> **Important:**
-> Remember that the options selected in the tabs “Product Category”,“Product”, and “Brand” must follow a certain logic: the priority is the option selected in the tab “Product Category”.
+Remember that the options selected in the tabs “Product Category”,“Product”, and “Brand” must follow a certain logic: the priority is the option selected in the tab “Product Category”.
 This means that more specific filters apply to the included or excluded product categories.

->
-> **Examples:**
-> -When selecting the option “only those defined” in the fields “include product categories” and “include products” of the header, if in the “product category” tab the user selects “water”, and in the “product” tab the user selects “white wine”, the rappel will only include the products belonging to the category “water” and not “white wine”.
+When selecting the option “only those defined” in the fields “include product categories” and “include products” of the header, if in the “product category” tab the user selects “water”, and in the “product” tab the user selects “white wine”, the rappel will only include the products belonging to the category “water” and not “white wine”.
 >
 !!! warning
     -When selecting the option “All excluding defined” in the “Include product categories” field and the option “Only those defined” in the “include products” field, if in the “product category” tab the user selects “water”, and in the “product” tab the user selects “sparkling water”, the rappel will not include the product “sparkling water” despite what is defined in the “product” tab, since the priority is in the defined “product category”.